 Generator - Artist Producer Training (Toronto)

 Dance Educators International (Toronto)

 The Toronto Fringe TENT (Theatre Entrepreneurs’ Network & Training) Program (Toronto)

 Aspiring Emerging Associates Touring & Training Initiative (BC)

 Block P (7 sessions on Producing in Theatre) with Playwrights Theatre Centre (Vancouver)

 TPOC Producing 101 - a ten-week, tuition-free course designed to introduce BIPOC to the fundamentals of commercial producing, delivered via zoom.

 The Canadian Association of Arts Administration Educators has member institutions across Canada that provide degree and diploma programs in arts management.

 Humber College has a Administration and Cultural Management graduate certificate program.
-Last year's students created An Intro Guide to Arts Administration as part of their final project that you can read online.

 Coursera offers online certificates in various different disciplines, including arts and culture, finance, business, and more.